igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/annotations.md

 To **navigate between features** in a genome annotation track:

-*  First select the track by clicking on either the traci name or in the data panael.
+*  First select the track by clicking on either the track name or in the data panel.
 Then jump from feature to feature:

     *   Press ```Ctrl+f``` or just ```f``` to jump forward to the next feature.